krznbtni/git-clone-cli/README.md

 - Allow the User to select from where to clone repositories (GitHub, Gitlab, etc).
 - Figure out how to fetch non-public repositories from for example GitHub (private, organizational).
+  - Will probably require a personal access token.
+If so, allow the User to configure one.